 OBIECTIVE 1: Parents will be full partners with educators in the education of their children.
-ODJECTIVE I. i arents will be full partifers with educators in the education of their children.
+ODILGIANT i alchis will be full baltifels with cuucators in the cuucaton of their cliniulen.

 - OBJECTIVE 2: Students will be encouraged and challenged to meet their full educational potential. - OBJECTIVE 3: Through enhanced dropout prevention efforts, all students will remain in school until they obtain a high school diploma. - OBJECTIVE 4: A well-balanced and appropriate curriculum will be provided to all students. - OBJECTIVE 5: Educators will prepare students to be thoughtful, active citizens who have an appreciation for the basic values of our state and national heritage and who can understand and productively function in a free enterprise society. - OBJECTIVE 6: Qualified and highly effective personnel will be recruited, developed, and retained. - OBJECTIVE 7: The state's students will demonstrate exemplary performance in comparison to national and international standards. - OBJECTIVE 8: School campuses will maintain a safe and disciplined environment conducive to student learning. - OBJECTIVE 9: Educators will keep abreast of the development of creative and innovative techniques in instruction and administration using those techniques as appropriate to improve student learning. - OBJECTIVE 10: Technology will be implemented and used to increase the effectiveness of student learning, instructional management, staff development, and administration.